23Kushal/GenAI/readme.md

-To run any app use : "streamlit run FILENAME" in the terminal example : streamlit run geminiClone.py
+To run any app use : "streamlit run FILENAME" in the terminal .
+Example : streamlit run geminiClone.py